kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 It also supports automated diagnosis because runtime behavior is observable through standard signals.

-## Generated Architecture Plus Telemetry Is a Strong Combination
+## Generated Architecture Plus Telemetry Is a Strong Combination { #architecture-telemetry }

 Static source answers: